MicrosoftDocs/microsoft-salescopilot-docs/articles/use-copilot-kickstart-email-messages.md

 ## Text moderation

-Text moderation uses machine-assisted classification to help detect potentially inappropriate   content  and reject it when you use custom text to generated suggested content or refine the already generated suggested content.
+Text moderation uses machine-assisted classification to help detect potentially inappropriate   content  and reject it when you use custom prompt to generated suggested content or refine the already generated suggested content.
 It conveys the likelihood of each category.
 The feature uses a trained model to identify possible abusive, derogatory, or discriminatory language.
 This includes slang, abbreviated words, offensive, and intentionally misspelled words.

 If you enter text that contains undesired or inappropriate content (potential presence of language that may be considered sexually explicit, suggestive, adult, or offensive), the suggested content is not generated, and an error message is displayed.